Marcello Siniscalco: Early years

 Marcello Siniscalco was born in Naples in 1924, the son of Raffaele Siniscalco, a hides and leather goods merchant, and Elena Funicella.
 Southern Italy offered stark choices at the time: poverty was the norm, Fascism was on the rise, and adolescents were politically indoctrinated in state-sponsored youth groups.
-Marcello instead found his niche as an intellectual influenced by early 20th century philosopher Benedetto Croce and historian Adolfo Omodeo.
+Marcello instead found his niche as an intellectual influenced by early 20th-century philosopher Benedetto Croce and historian Adolfo Omodeo.
 Siniscalco developed a reputation for challenging the "powers that be" with his poetry and anti-establishment views.
-By the time of the outbreak of World War II, a teen-aged Siniscalco moved with his family to the small town of Cava de' Tirreni, fifty kilometers from Naples, in order to escape the heavy Allied bombardments of the city and its harbor.
+By the time of the outbreak of World War II, a teenaged Siniscalco moved with his family to the small town of Cava de' Tirreni, fifty kilometres from Naples, in order to escape the heavy Allied bombardments of the city and its harbour.
 By the age of 17, he became engaged to Emma (Emanuela) De Filippis, whom he married 8 years later.

 During the war, Marcello matriculated at the University of Naples to study medicine and become a doctor, of which there was a desperate shortage.
 Throughout his medical studies, however, he also continued to invest in his intellectual passions.
-In 1943, together with his older brother Gino, he founded a cultural association and cinema group that brought many prominent intellectuals to Cava de' Tirreni, among them actor, dramatist and Neapolitan poet Eduardo de Filippo (many of whose poems Marcello would recite in Neapolitan dialect by memory throughout his life).
+In 1943, together with his older brother Gino, he founded a cultural association and cinema group that brought many prominent intellectuals to Cava de' Tirreni, among them actor, dramatist and Neapolitan poet Eduardo De Filippo (many of whose poems Marcello would recite in Neapolitan dialect by memory throughout his life).

-Although he never pursued a career as a practicing doctor, it was his training in biology, and the tutelage of his mentor Professor Giuseppe Montalenti during the late 1940s and early 1950s at the Stazione Zoologica at the Naples Aquarium, that enabled Marcello to discover the nascent field of genetics.
+Although he never pursued a career as a practising doctor, it was his training in biology, and the tutelage of his mentor Professor Giuseppe Montalenti during the late 1940s and early 1950s at the Stazione Zoologica at the Naples Aquarium, that enabled Marcello to discover the nascent field of genetics.
 As a part of his doctorate in 1948, he completed a study on the relationship between nucleic acid metabolism and protein synthesis carried out in tiny crustaceans.
 This was one of the earliest known works attempting to understand the link between DNA and RNA (the central dogma of molecular biology), contributing to a school of academic thought which culminated in Watson and Crick’s Nobel-prize winning discovery a decade later.
 This was the beginning of a successful period during which Siniscalco pursued research based at the University of Naples, collaborating closely with a variety of other prominent Italian scientists of the time.